-On average 1200 people a year die as a result of shoveling snow.
+On average 12000 people a year are injured and 100 die as a result of shoveling snow.
 Add the back injuries, shoulder dislocation and heart attacks, and snow shoveling is one of the most dangerous activities senior citizens can attempt.

 "Warming up" is not about body temperature, but is a way of using slow, gentle exercise to increase blood flow and flexibility to the muscles and joints that will be used.
 It will also allow mom or dad's heart rate to increase slowly and avoid the equivalent strain of going from standing still to a full out run.
 Have them add arm movements and stretches for back, chest and shoulder muscles to help warm up the upper body and avoid muscle tears or dislocation.
 Here are some sample

 easy tips will help your aging parents to shovel snow safely this